Guide · 9 min read

 • Some work through the loss adjuster who authorises payment.

+Where possible, ask the provider to invoice the insurer directly — most insurance-experienced providers will, so you pay nothing upfront.
 Confirm the payment arrangement with your insurer before booking so there are no surprises.

 Step 6: Delivery and Setup